The Purpose of CounterPlay:

 Formats & proposals:

 Proposals could be for workshops, paper and panel presentations, maker-spaces, concerts, or take a variety of other explorative forms.
-Proposals should be 200-300 words and describe the core theme(s) of your contribution.
+Proposals should be no longer than 300 words and describe the core theme(s) of your contribution.
+How will you encourage participants to think and talk about play – and how will you inspire them to play?
 As part of your proposal, please inform us about the minimum requirements for your session (materials, tools, technologies, space), but please also consider what you can bring yourself and how you can keep it simple.
 Additionally, we ask you to include a short bio of 50-75 words of each person facilitating the session along with a photo (for the description on our website).

 Submission & deadlines:

-If you want to know more about the festival, see: http://www.counterplay.org/the-festival
+If you want to know more about the festival, see our manifesto.

 References & inspiration: